Owen Temple: Career

-Work with producer and pedal steel guitar musician Lloyd Maines led to 1997's General Store and 1999's Passing Through.
-The year 2002 saw the release of the Phil Madeira-produced Right Here and Now.

-In 2007 and 2011, Temple was a Kerrville Folk Festival New Folk Finalist, and he was the winner of the 2007 B. W. Stevenson Songwriting Competition.
+His work with producer and pedal steel guitar musician Lloyd Maines led to 1997's General Store and 1999's Passing Through.
+In 2002, Right Here and Now was released, produced by Phil Madeira.
+In 2007 and 2011, Temple was a Kerrville Folk Festival New Folk Finalist, and he won the 2007 B. W. Stevenson Songwriting Competition.

-Two Thousand Miles, a fourth studio project, was produced by Maines and was released on January 22, 2008 on El Paisano Records.
-A review in Allmusic noted "great lyrics full of insight and plainspoken poetry."

-A fifth studio album, Dollars and Dimes, was released June 9, 2009.
+Two Thousand Miles, a fourth album, was produced by Maines and released on January 22, 2008 on El Paisano Records.
+A review in AllMusic said it has "great lyrics full of insight and plainspoken poetry."
+A fifth studio album, Dollars and Dimes, came out on June 9, 2009.
 It is a concept album focused on different regions of North America during hard times.
 In July 2009, the album was the No. 1 record on the Euro Americana Chart.
 In August 2009, the album was No. 5 on the Freeform American Roots chart.

-A sixth studio album, Mountain Home, was released April 26, 2011, and the songs on the album focus on small Texas towns and the eccentrics inhabiting them.

-Stories They Tell, a seventh studio album, was released on September 24, 2013.
+Mountain Home, a sixth album, was released on April 26, 2011, and the songs on the album are about small Texas towns and the eccentrics inhabiting them.
+Stories They Tell, a seventh album, was released on September 24, 2013.
+An eighth studio album, Rings on a Tree, was released on September 29, 2023 and its songs, many with co-writers including Walt Wilkins and Hal Ketchum, comprise a concept album about intergenerational interactions.

 A book on songwriting, co-authored with Gordy Quist, titled Songfarmer: Writing More and Better Songs was published on November 1, 2015.

-Dreamer: A Tribute to Kent Finlay, released in early 2016 on Austin-based Eight 30 Records, features Temple's version of Finlay's "Mines of Terlingua."
+Dreamer: A Tribute to Kent Finlay, was released in early 2016 on Austin-based Eight 30 Records, features Temple's version of Finlay's "Mines of Terlingua."